runmat-org/runmat/benchmarks/monte-carlo-analysis/README.md

-# RunMat Benchmark: Monte Carlo GBM Risk Simulation
+# Monte Carlo GBM Risk Simulation

 Geometric Brownian Motion (GBM) is a staple in intraday risk and options pricing.
 At realistic scales (millions of paths, hundreds of steps), throughput wins matter.
-This benchmark compares RunMat against NumPy, PyTorch, and Julia for a batched GBM simulation with a simple call option payoff.
+This benchmark compares RunMat against NumPy, and PyTorch for a batched GBM simulation with a simple call option payoff.

 We simulate `M` paths over `T` steps: